The SHG Team

 Alexa Kim, Program Coordinator

 Betty Avila is a native of Los Angeles, born and raised in Cypress Park.
 Her work has centered on the intersection of the arts and social justice, with particular focus on community building, public space, and youth empowerment.
 She has held positions with the Getty Research Institute, The Music Center and the Levitt Pavilion MacArthur Park.
-She is a board member of the Center for Cultural Innovation and is a founding board member of Multicultural Communities for Mobility, which exists to support low-income communities of color that bike, walk and use public transit.
+She is a board member of the Center for Cultural Innovation and is a founding board member of Multicultural Communities for Mobility (MCM).
+MCM, supports low-income communities of color that bike, walk and use public transit in Los Angeles County.
 In 2017, Betty was named one of C-Suite Quarterly Magazine’s NextGen 10 in Philanthropy, Arts and Culture and an Impact-Maker to Watch by City Impact Labs.
 She received her B.A. in Literature at Pitzer College, has an M.A. in Arts Management from Claremont Graduate University, and is a 2008 Fulbright Fellow to Korea.